awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 **To enable enhanced networking on Amazon Linux AMI \(instance store\-backed instances\)**

 Follow the previous procedure until the step where you stop the instance\.
-Create a new AMI as described in [Creating an instance store\-backed Linux AMI](creating-an-ami-instance-store.md), making sure to enable the enhanced networking attribute when you register the AMI\.
+Create a new AMI as described in [Create an instance store\-backed Linux AMI](creating-an-ami-instance-store.md), making sure to enable the enhanced networking attribute when you register the AMI\.
 + [register\-image](https://docs.aws.amazon.com/cli/latest/reference/ec2/register-image.html) \(AWS CLI\)

   ```